-DESCRIPTION/JUSTIFICATION: The Secretary of the Interior (Secretary), acting through the Bureau of Reclamation, is the "water master" for the lower Colorado River from Lee Ferry, Arizona in the northern part of the lower Colorado River Basin (Lower Basin) to the Southerly International Boundary (SIB) with Mexico.
+DESCRIPTION/JUSTIFICATION: The Secretary of the Interior (Secretary), acting through the Bureau of Reclamation, is the "water master" for the lower Colorado River from Lees Ferry, Arizona in the northern part of the Lower Colorado River Basin (Lower Basin) to the Southerly International Boundary (SIB) with Mexico.
 As water master, the Secretary has comprehensive authority to oversee and manage the lower Colorado River.
 The Secretary's water master responsibilities on the lower Colorado River stem from a combination of Federal statutes, interstate compacts, court decisions and decrees, regulations, contracts, an international treaty with Mexico, operating criteria, and administrative decisions.
 Collectively, these authorities are known as the "Law of the River," which controls the allocation of water and operation of the Colorado River.
 Through the Lower Colorado River Operations Program (LCROP), Reclamation performs water master responsibilities on behalf of the Secretary.
 The water master role is based primarily on responsibilities delegated to the Secretary by Congress in the Boulder Canyon Project Act (Act) and the Consolidated Decree of the United States Supreme Court Decree in Arizona v.
 California, 547 U.S. 150 (2006) which set forth the basic legal framework under which the Secretary manages the lower Colorado River.
 LCROP includes river operations, water-related contracting and repayment, and water accounting.
 The Act and subsequent water delivery contracts executed since the effective date of the Act (June 25, 1929) provide that there shall be no charge for the delivery of Colorado River water in the Lower Basin; therefore, Federal appropriations are required to carry out the water master responsibilities.

-Given that the Colorado River Basin is experiencing the driest 21-year period in over 100 years of historical records, the water master role funded under LCROP includes dealing with this historic drought.
-Reclamation's Lower Colorado Basin Region, the Lower Division States, and other key partners developed and recently implemented a Drought Contingency Plan (DCP) to conserve water in Lake Mead to address and reduce the likelihood of Lake Mead declining to critical elevations.
-The DCP was executed in May 2019 and is in place through 2026.
-As part of the DCP, the United States has agreed to take affirmative actions to implement Lower Basin programs designed to create or conserve 100,000 acrefect or more annually of Colorado River System water to contribute to conservation of water supplies in Lake Mead and other Colorado River reservoirs in the Lower Basin, subject to applicable Federal law and available appropriations.
-Other drought response activities include continuing voluntary water conservation under System Conservation agreements, Reclamation commitments under the Arizona DCP, and other drought mitigation activities.
-Implementation of Minute 323 also helps to mitigate the impacts of the drought by Mexico incurring water reductions during a shortage condition in the Lower Basin and additional reductions consistent with Mexico's water scarcity contingency plan.
+Given that the Colorado River Basin is experiencing the driest 22-year period in over 100 years of historical records, the water master role funded under LCROP includes dealing with this historic drought.
+Reclamation's Lower Colorado Basin (LCB), the Lower Division States, and other key partners developed and recently implemented a Drought Contingency Plan (DCP) to conserve water in Lake Mead to address and reduce the likelihood of Lake Mead declining to critical elevations.
+Following passage of authorization legislation, the DCP was executed in May 2019 and is in place through 2026.
+As part of the DCP, the United States has agreed to take affirmative actions to implement Lower Basin programs designed to create or conserve 100,000 acre-feet or more annually of Colorado River System water to contribute to conservation of water supplies in Lake Mead and other Colorado River reservoirs in the Lower Basin, subject to applicable Federal law and available appropriations.
+Other drought response activities include compensated voluntary water conservation under system conservation agreements, Reclamation's commitments under the Arizona DCP, and other drought mitigation activities such as the 2021 Memorandum of Understanding (MOU) to facilitate near-term actions to maintain the water surface elevation of Lake Mead that was executed in FY 2022.
+Implementation of Minute 323 also aids to mitigate the impacts of the drought by Mexico incurring water reductions during a shortage condition in the Lower Basin and additional savings consistent with Mexico's Binational Water Scarcity Contingency Plan.